Ram Setu (film): Marketing

 In late April 2022, the filmmakers released a poster depicting Akshay Kumar, Satyadev and Fernandez.
 The poster, which went viral, was soon met with cyber-trolling on social media in the form of memes as Akshay Kumar is seen holding a burning torch while Fernandez is seen holding a powerful torchlight.
 In October, the filmmakers released a mobile game featuring the main characters of the film–Dr. Aryan Kulshrestha, Sandra and AP.

 Release

 Theatrical

 In June 2022, reports surfaced claiming that Ram Setu would have an OTT release instead of a theatrical release.
 Some reports claimed that this was due to underperformance of Kumar's earlier films–Samrat Prithviraj (2022) and Bachchhan Paandey (2022).
 The filmmakers clarified the reports to be inauthentic and that the film would have a theatrical release.
-The film was released on 25 October 2022, during Diwali festivities.
+The film was released on 25 October 2022 under Zee Studios Worldwide Release, during Diwali festivities.

 Home media

-After the theatrical release, the film is scheduled to be available for streaming on Amazon Prime Video.
+After the theatrical release, the film was made available for streaming on Amazon Prime Video.